robertoleonecicognani/Online-Reactable/README.md

 ## Audio Context Handling
 Every time a connection is made between two buttons, the ‘model’ array keeps track of what is linked to what.
 The model is checked constantly to see if an oscillator is present.
-If yes, the oscillator and its type is defined and the melody is initiated.<br>
+If yes, the type of wave is defined and the melody is initiated.<br>
 After each connection, until the output node is reached, the function identify the buttons ID and the related audio context objects.
 Tone.js ‘connect’ method is used to handle these audio context connections.[ * ](https://tonejs.github.io/docs/14.7.77/ToneAudioNode#connect)<br>
 Conversely, when a line is destroyed, or when a button is erased from the table and brought back to the menu via its intuitive 'close' command, every audio context object associated is detected and are disconnected.[ * ](https://tonejs.github.io/docs/14.7.77/ToneAudioNode#disconnect)<br><br>